sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ## Triage Production Problems

-If a user reports a problem, or if one is surfaced from monitoring, the first responder ought to timebox an investigation of the problem (_TBD: 30 min?_).
+If a user reports a problem, or if one is surfaced from monitoring, the first responder ought to timebox an investigation of the problem (_start with 30 min?_).
 See [How to Triage Production Problems](#how-to-triage-production-problems) section below for more specifics.

 ## Improve Troubleshooting Documentation as Needed

 If you need to triage or troubleshoot a problem and realize some documentation is missing, please provide it.
 List of appropriate places:
 * https://github.com/sul-dlss/DevOpsDocs - e.g., what an ops or devops person would need to know to handle the situation
-* README or other top level markdown doc in codebase (viewable via github)
+* `README.md` or other top level markdown doc in codebase (viewable via github)
   * Which codebase would need to be apparent from the problem
 * Wiki for the codebase
 * ? - in general, consider where the person interested in the info might look first.
 An end-user might go to the wiki, a dev might go to the README, ops folks might head to DevOpsDocs.
 Use your best judgement and ask for feedback if unsure.